Searching for Electromagnetic Counterpart Candidates to GW231123: Results

 Table~\ref{tab:probability} lists the confidence levels, defined as the percentile contour of GW231123 at which each AGN is located.
 A lower value indicates a higher probability that the GW event occurred at the source location.
-Furthermore, in order to assess whether the flare and this GW event originate from the same source, we compute the odds ratio for every flare across all five waveforms in which the AGN lies within the 99\% confidence volume, following the procedure described in \citet{heTracingLightIdentification2025a}.
-The final odds ratio is determined by the posterior distributions provided by the LVK, incorporating the right ascension, declination, luminosity distance, and primary mass of the GW source, as well as the location of the host AGN, the number of AGNs located within the 99\% confidence volume, and the significance of this flare.
+Furthermore, in order to assess whether the flare and this GW event originate from the same source, we compute the odds ratio for every flare across all five waveforms in which the AGN lies within the 99\% confidence volume, following the procedure described in Section \ref{sec:odds}.
+The confidence level and odds ratio should be regarded as complementary statistics.
+While the confidence level quantifies the localization consistency between the AGN and the GW event, the odds ratio additionally incorporates the number of AGNs located within the GW localization volume, the significance of the flare, and the expected mass distribution under different hypotheses.

-An odds ratio greater than 150 ($\ln \mathcal{O} > 5$) is generally considered very strong evidence for a physical association \citep{kassBayesFactors1995}.
-We find that most of our results exceed this threshold, which is primarily driven by the large primary mass of GW231123.
-Five out of the six flares exhibit odds ratios above this value for at least one waveform model, with the exception of J140528.43+222333.2.
-The relatively low odds ratio for this source is likely due to its less significant flare compared to its substantial intrinsic variability.
-The highest odds ratio is found for the AGN J203336.84-275303.9 under the IMRPhenomXPHM waveform model.
-This result mainly arises because this waveform yields a smaller confidence volume (see Figure~\ref{fig:GW-skymap}), which contains fewer AGNs, thereby increasing the relative odds for any flare found in this limited area.
+An odds ratio greater than 150 ($\ln \mathcal{O} > 5$) is often interpreted as strong evidence for a physical association in a Bayesian framework \citep{kassBayesFactors1995}.
+In our analysis, five of the six candidates exceed this threshold for at least one waveform model (Table~\ref{tab:probability}), with the exception of J140528.43+222333.2.
+This is largely driven by the unusually large primary mass inferred for GW231123.
+In the association model, such high masses are not uncommon for BBHs embedded in AGN disks, whereas they are significantly less probable under the GW population distribution assumed in the coincidence model \citep[see figure~4 in][]{heTracingLightIdentification2025a}.
+As a result, events with large primary masses naturally lead to larger odds ratios in favor of the association hypothesis, and this effect becomes more pronounced for extreme events like GW231123.

+The highest odds ratio is obtained for the AGN J203336.84-275303.9 under the IMRPhenomXPHM waveform model.
+This result is partly driven by the relatively small confidence volume associated with this waveform (see Figure~\ref{fig:GW-skymap}), which contains fewer AGNs and therefore increases the relative odds for any candidate flare located within it.
+In contrast, J140528.43+222333.2 has the lowest odds ratio, likely because its flare is less significant relative to its substantial intrinsic variability.